 Robert turned his attention to the pool and looked at the kids.
 They too were starting to look like little lobsters.
 He grabbed the tube and went in the water to rub sunscreen on them too.
 The water wasn’t as cool as he would have hoped, but was still cooler than the surrounding air and it felt kind of nice.

 With water only up to his knees, Robert bent to reach the boys.
-He bowed more than necessary, trying to find if they too smelt weird; nothing bad emanated from them yet.
+He bowed more than necessary, trying to find if they too smelled weird; nothing bad emanated from them yet.
 Because they’re younger, Robert told himself.

 He smeared the lotion all over their exposed skin then went back to sit next to his wife.
 He gave her a sad glance, not enjoying his day as much anymore.
-The smell of rotting flesh hovered over their heads like a fog.
+The smell of rotting flesh hovered over their heads like fog.

 Could it already be over?
-Robert could have sworn that he had finally found the best way to have his family forever, to keep them from decaying.
+Robert could have sworn he had finally found the best way to have his family forever, to keep them from decaying.

 Rubbing sunscreen over his own body, the man dreaded the hours to come.
 The effluvia of the woman next to him were something he couldn’t agree with.
-Still, he wished he could find a way to enjoy the little time they had left together.
+Still, he wished he could find a way to enjoy the little time they had left.
 He took off his sunglasses and looked around, his eyes squinted because of the lights reflecting on the water.
 His heart sunk at the sight of the kids.